Deep-Symmetry/afterglow/README.md

     and transform.clj has an implementation in invert-direction.
 Now I just need to test it with an actual light!
   - [x] Remember that Vector3d has nice methods like angle (calculate angle to another Vector3d), length, cross, dot...
+- [x] See if it's possible to render a live show preview using WebGL.
+  - [ ] Fix the transform of lights into the WebGL shader space; currently inconsistent.
+  - [ ] See if someone can come up with a more bare bones but scalable preview, probably building a geometry of the light cones instead of ray marching through them.
 - [x] Use [claypoole](https://clojars.org/com.climate/claypoole) for parallelism.
 - [ ] Add OSC support (probably using [Overtone&rsquo;s implementation](https://github.com/rosejn/osc-clj)) for controller support, and MIDI as well.
 - [x] Serious references for color manipulation, but in [Julia](https://github.com/timholy/Color.jl).